openhab/openhab-docs/developers/bindings/thing-xml.md

 Some channels might have only a limited and countable set of states.
 These states can be specified as options.
-A `String` item must be used as item type.
+A `String` or `Number` item must be used as item type.
+In general `String` should be preferred with a meaningful option value.
+This prevents the user from having to guess what a value represents if a number is used as option value.
+`Number` is useful when the value represents a quantity (e.g. like in the system-wide channel type `signal-strength`).

 The following XML snippet defines a list of predefined state options: